zuri-lang/zurilang.org/src/standard/bcrypt.md

 # bcrypt
-This module provides functions for generating and verifying bcrypt hashes as well as functions for getting informations from a bcrypt hash.
+This module provides functions for generating and verifying bcrypt hashes as well as functions for getting information from a bcrypt hash.

 ## Properties